 Tutors on this programme are drawn from a range of Universities, and also include experienced practitioners from Government Organisations (GOs) and Non-Government Organisations (NGOs).

 A minimum 2:2 BSc (Hons) degree in either Geography, Geology, Earth Science, Environmental Science, Development Studies, or a related subject, or an equivalent international qualification.
 Other applicants will be considered on an individual basis.

-EU applicants will need to have achieved an overall IELTS score of 6.5.
+EU and international applicants will need to have achieved an overall IELTS score of 6.5.
+More information:

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.

 Find out how to pay your tuition fees in full or by payment plan.

 This course is eligible under the Enhanced Learning Credits scheme for Ex-Armed Forces personnel.

 International Scholarships are available for self-funding international students.